arifalmas/Tailwind-CSS-4.0/README.md

 The PostCSS plugin and CLI tools are now separate packages instead of being bundled in the main tailwindcss package.
 They must be installed separately:

+ 🟢 @tailwindcss/postcss for the PostCSS plugin </br>
+ 🟢 @tailwindcss/cli for the Tailwind CLI tool</br>